Discrimination is Against the Law

 The Department of Vermont Health Access administers Vermont Health Connect and Green Mountain Care, which includes Vermont’s Medicaid Program and Dr. Dynasaur.

-DVHA does not exclude people from its programs or deny them benefits because of race, color, national origin, age, disability, or sex.
+DVHA does not exclude people from its programs or deny them benefits because of race, color, national origin, sex, age, sexual orientation, gender identity or disability.

 DVHA provides free aids and services to people with disabilities so they can work with us more easily, such as qualified sign language interpreters and written information in other formats (large print, audio, accessible electronic formats, other formats).

 DVHA provides free language services to people who need to speak a language that is not English, such as qualified interpreters and information written in other languages.